-4.4.1 Translation of cropland productivity into the sustainable population size
+15 4.4.1 Translation of cropland productivity into the sustainable population size

-As mentioned above, in JSBACH crops are not represented by individual species such as maize, wheat or soy, but by two functional types (C3 and C4 crops).
-This leads to an oversimplification of the biophysical response of crops and presents a strong limitation of the model in comparison to current day crop models.
-However, it is the common practice in Earth-System modelling.
-As a consequence, there is no detailed competition between different species and the ratio between NPP and crop yield is constant over time.
+As mentioned above, in JSBACH crops are not represented by individual species such as maize, wheat or soy, but by two functional types (C3 and C4 crops), which is the common practice in Earth-System modelling.
+Hence, there is no detailed competition between different species and the ratio between NPP and crop yield is constant over time.
 Consequently, the relative yield increase is directly proportional to the relative increase in NPP.
-Furthermore, the preferential treatment of pasture resulted in the NPP of these types to remain largely at or ,when accounting for CO2 fertilization, above present-day rates.
+Furthermore, the preferential treatment of pasture

+- 20 resulted in the NPP of these types to remain largely at or ,when accounting for CO2 fertilization, above present-day rates.
 Thus, it was assumed that the amount of calories produced by growing cattle on these lands remained constant in the simulations.
 As fish stocks can not be modelled with the MPI-ESM it was assumed that also the amount of food provided by this sector remains constant over time.
-Thus, by assuming that in 2005 80 % of our caloric intake was directly or indirectly supplied by crops (Steinfeld et al., 2006; Nellemann, 2009; FAO, 2016a), the global food supply relative to the year 2005 can be estimated as a function of the crops' simulated productivity.
+Thus, by assuming that in 2005 80 % of our caloric intake was directly or indirectly supplied by crops (Steinfeld et al., 2006; Nellemann, 2009; FAO, 2016a), the global food supply relative to the year 2005 can be estimated - 25 as a function of the crops' simulated productivity.

-To estimate the sustainable population ( $K{\rm hum}$ ) based on the relative food supply, it was assumed that the relative increase in $K{\rm hum}$ is directly proportional to the relative increase in food production, i.e. that the ratio of food supply and population remains at the level of the year 2005.
-Thus, $K{\rm hum}$ is not a measure of the planet's carrying capacity but merely the population size that can be sustained by the potential food supply when assuming present-day dietary patterns and food losses.
+To estimate the sustainable population (K{hum}) based on the relative food supply, it was assumed that the relative increase in K{hum} is directly proportional to the relative increase in food production, i.e. that the ratio of food supply and population remains at the level of the year 2005.
+Thus, K{hum} is not a measure of the planet's carrying capacity but merely the population size that can be sustained by the potential food supply when assuming present-day dietary patterns and food losses.
 It should be noted that it is not clear how the ratio of food production and population may develop in the future.
 For example, until 2050, dietary shifts are expected to increase the per capita demand for crops by more than 50% (Tilman et al., 2011), however it is highly uncertain how dietary patterns may develop once food becomes a limiting factor on the global scale.
 Additionally, it is also uncertain to which extent we are capable of reducing food losses and waste, which at present make up almost a third of the calories produced (Nellemann, 2009; Godfray et al., 2010; Gustavsson et al., 2011; Lipinski et al., 2013; FAO, IFAD and WFP, 2015).